 Your doctor may prescribe birth control pills if you have a functional cyst.
 Birth control pills won't make the cyst go away, but they can help prevent further cysts from forming.

 Your doctor may prescribe pain medicine or remove the cyst if it causes a lot of discomfort.

 Your doctor may perform laparoscopic surgery (minimally invasive approach) to remove a cyst if it:

 - Grows larger or reaches a size greater than two inches

-- Has some solid material in it or other features
+- Has some solid material in it

 - Causes persistent or worsening symptoms